From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Conclusion

 \section{Conclusion}

-In this work, we presented a comprehensive empirical study of defogging pipelines for autonomous driving perception.
-By benchmarking classical filters, modern learning-based restoration models, chained variants, and prompt-driven VLM editors, we systematically analyzed their impact on both image quality and downstream detection and segmentation tasks.
-Our results demonstrate that while synthetic training can deliver high quantitative gains, these improvements often fail to generalize to real-world fog, underscoring the limitations of current synthetic datasets.
-We further showed that chaining filters with models can yield either complementary benefits or compounding artifacts, depending on the order of operations, and that VLM-based editors provide a flexible alternative but remain inconsistent in downstream performance.
-Finally, our use of rubric-based VLM judgments highlights a promising path for aligning qualitative human-like assessments with quantitative task metrics.
-Together, these findings establish a transparent benchmark for evaluating defogging methods and emphasize the need for approaches that bridge the gap between synthetic training and robust real-world deployment.
+This work presented a systematic evaluation of various defogging pipelines, ranging from classical filters to dedicated defogging networks and generative VLMs.
+By assessing these methods across both synthetic and real-world datasets, we have highlighted a "sim-to-real" generalization gap.
+Our results demonstrate that models optimized strictly on synthetic fog fail to translate their performance to physical atmospheric conditions, sometimes even degrading downstream perception metrics compared to raw foggy inputs.
+Furthermore, We showed that chaining filters with models can yield either complementary benefits or compounding artifacts, depending on the order of operations, and that VLM-based editors provide a flexible alternative but remain inconsistent in downstream performance.

 { }